 Residential students may have guests of the same gender with the permission of their roommate/s and for periods of time of 3 nights or less for no more than 3 nonconsecutive time periods during a semester.
 Overnight guests of the opposite gender are not permitted.

 Residence halls are closed during all regularly scheduled vacation periods.
-The closing times and opening times are included in the academic schedule published in this Handbook.

 The following policy was approved by the community life committee and the administrative officers at Bluffton University: